TechVerse-Academy/Stanford-CS-Learning-Path/README.md

 # Stanford Computer Science Curriculum in 2021
 ## Introduction
 ### CS1C: Introduction to Computing at Stanford
+For those who want to learn more about Stanford's computing environment.
+Topics include computer maintenance and security, computing resources, Internet privacy, and copyright law.
 🧑‍🏫 Instructor: Smith
 🔗 http://cs1c.stanford.edu/
 📄 File Not Found